Uploaded by Ben SEND US YOUR BEST FIXES!

-Sugru is great for this application because it is heatproof up to 180°C (356°F), and you can also customise your mug just how you like it.
-We used a strip of orange here, but all kinds of different effects are possible...
+Sugru is great for this application because it is temperature-resistant up to 180°C (356°F), and you can also customise your mug just how you like it.
+We used a strip of orange here, but all kinds of different effects are possible.

 Put masking tape just above the bottom of the mug so that there is roughly a 1cm ring all around.

 Work with small sausages of Sugru at a time.
-Press it into the rim that is the base of the mug.
+Press it into the rim at the base of the mug.

 We've done a bit of colour mixing here to get this shade of orange.
-If you want to try it yourself then be sure to check out this handy guide.
+If you want to try it yourself then be sure to check out the page: How to mix Sugru to make custom colours.

 Cover all around the mug.